RWensveen/com.broadlink/README.md

 # Version

+* 2.0.4<br>
+Full working version of Hysen thermostat.
+Tested with a BEOK 'tol313' thermostat.
 * 2.0.3<br>
 Add user manual (in APPSTORE.md) explaining how to use RF learning.<br>
 Correct sensor display of A1 device<br>